Phillnes/CISC-187/Activities/Activity-4.md

 ## Question 2

 The worst case scenario of an array N=5 is all the elements being in reverse order.
 For integers, an example of this would be [5, 4, 3, 2, 1].
 At index == 1, 5 is simply left alone at the start of the procedure, zero comparisons or swaps.
 At index == 2, 4 is compared to the only number before it, 5, and a swap is performed.
 As the index increases, more comparisons are performed on previous elements.
 In this worst-case scenario, the swap operation is always performed with every comparison, meaning the total number of actions is doubled from a best-case scenario of only comparisons being performed.
 The number of comparisons can be summarized as 1 + 2 + ... + (N-2) + (N-1).
-Including searches, this is doubled.
+Including swaps, this is doubled.

 For N=5, this is 2 * (1 + 2 + 3 + 4) which is 20.